 English teaching usually pays in the region of Y120-Y150 an hour, although if skilled it is possible to get 200-plus.
 There are also numerous opportunities as extras or models in movies and adverts, etc. I was an extra in the Hollywood film The White Countess for six days.
 Pay can be around 1,000 a day.
 If you have a good voice, recording work can be lucrative.

 Transport in Shanghai

 Shanghai as yet doesn’t have a world-class transportation system but they’re building it.
 Currently there are five open subway and overhead lines.
-By the time of the Expo in 2010 there will be nine metro lines covering a distance of some 500 kilometers.
+There are 14 metro lines with over 350 stations covering a distance of over 500 kilometers.
 Come 2020, that will have increased to 17 lines.